Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background Threads.md

 In this example the callback is executed in the calling thread, which is a background thread.
 This means that you cannot modify or communicate directly with the UI layer until you switch back to the main thread.

 Using handlers
 You can use a handler to enqueue an action to be performed on a different thread.
 To specify the thread on which to run the aciton, construct the handler using a looper for the thread.
 A looper is an object that runs the message loop for an associated thread.
-Once you've created a handler, you can then use th epost(ruunable) method to run a block of code in the corresponding thread.
+Once you've created a handler, you can then use the post(ruunable) method to run a block of code in the corresponding thread.

 Looper includes a helper function getMainLooper(), which retrieves the looper of the main thread. you can run code in the main thread by using this looper to create a handler.
-As this is somethign you might do quite often, you can also save an instance of the hadnler int eh same place you saved the executorService
+As this is something you might do quite often, you can also save an instance of the handler in the same place you saved the `executorService`

 ```
 class MyApplication : Application() {